 Dynamic search ads are search ads that show based on the content of your site.
 Google essentially crawls your site and then matches to search terms that are closely related to the content on your site.
 From that point, the headline and landing page are dynamically generated to match the search term.
 This allows for more congruency between the search term, the search ad and the landing page.

-- From the campaign tab in Adwords, add a new “Search Network Only” campaign.
+- From the campaign tab in Google Ads, select the blue “+” to start a new campaign.

 Ad Group Settings